Royce & Associates LP Raises Stock Holdings in Krispy Kreme, Inc. (NASDAQ:DNUT)

 Wall Street Analyst Weigh In

 DNUT has been the subject of a number of recent research reports.
-HSBC raised Krispy Kreme from a “hold” rating to a “buy” rating and set a $17.00 target price for the company in a research report on Friday, May 13th.
+Deutsche Bank Aktiengesellschaft decreased their target price on Krispy Kreme from $16.00 to $14.00 in a research report on Thursday, May 12th.
 Citigroup decreased their target price on Krispy Kreme from $16.00 to $15.00 and set a “neutral” rating for the company in a research report on Thursday, May 12th.
 Morgan Stanley decreased their target price on Krispy Kreme from $20.00 to $18.00 and set an “overweight” rating for the company in a research report on Thursday, April 14th.
-Finally, Deutsche Bank Aktiengesellschaft decreased their target price on Krispy Kreme from $16.00 to $14.00 in a research report on Thursday, May 12th.
+Finally, HSBC raised Krispy Kreme from a “hold” rating to a “buy” rating and set a $17.00 target price for the company in a research report on Friday, May 13th.
 One analyst has rated the stock with a sell rating, two have issued a hold rating and three have issued a buy rating to the stock.
 Based on data from MarketBeat, the stock has an average rating of “Hold” and an average price target of $16.57.

 Krispy Kreme Price Performance